achalddave/predictive-corrective/notes.md

   and in practice doesn't seem any faster than reading from disks with a few threads.

-- Configuration files should be code files.
+- I'm still not sure about this, but I think configuration files should be code files.
 This is contrary to what I've usually heard, but allows for writing functions as part of the config (for example, specifying a "preprocessor" for models, or specifying the DataLoader to use, etc.).
 With YAML config files, I end up essentially writing these functions in the code, then referring to them using strings in YAML.
 This might be ideal for public code bases, but heavily slows down tinkering.

-  TODO(achald): Change all configs to be lua code files instead.
+  On the other hand, making configuration be YAML files forces config files to specify intent, rather than methodology, which allows the core code to handle the config as it wishes.
+This makes it easier to change the code, but forces you to add experimental code to your main code, guaraded by config variables, which is slightly frustrating and adds some mental overhead.